hellmarbecker/blog/_posts/using-druid-with-minio.markdown

 I am using the standard Druid 27.0 quickstart.
 If you want to start Druid using the new `start-druid` script, you find the relevant configuration settings in `conf/druid/auto/_common/common.runtime.properties` under your Druid installation directory.

-First of all, you need to load the S3 extension by adding it to the load list - it should look similar to this:
+First of all, we need to load the S3 extension by adding it to the load list - it should look similar to this:

 ```
 druid.extensions.loadList=["druid-s3-extensions", "druid-hdfs-storage", "druid-kafka-indexing-service", "druid-datasketches", "druid-multi-stage-query"]